tgirke/rcf/index.md

-of a shared research computing infrastructure is that is allows to build a much larger HPC infrastructure (with thousands of CPUs/GPUs and many PBs of directly attached storage) than what smaller clusters of individual research groups could afford including a long-term sustainability plan and professional systems administrative support.
+of a shared research computing infrastructure is that is allows to build a much larger HPC infrastructure (with thousands of CPUs/GPUs and many PBs of directly attached storage) than what smaller clusters of individual research groups could afford, while also providing a long-term sustainability plan and professional systems administrative support.

 ## HPC hardware